Showing posts with label children. Show all posts

 The crowd at Leipers Fork Parade

-John Snider(Bo Duke) from Dukes of Hazzard was the Grand Marshal.
+John Snider(Bo Duke) from The Dukes of Hazzard was the Grand Marshal.
 John rode atop a replica of the Bright Orange General Lee #1 from the Dukes of Hazzard Show (1979-85).

 Followed by the Sheriff Rosco P. Coltrane's Police Car.

-John Snider Grand Marshal
+John Snider, Grand Marshal

 The guy from American Pickers came riding in the parade in a Polaris Jeep.